ild714/100DaysOfSwift/README.md

 ## Day 28 – Project 5, part two

--Prepare for submission: lowercased() and IndexPath
+- Prepare for submission: lowercased() and IndexPath
 - Checking for valid answers
 - Or else what?

+## Day 29 – Project 5, part three

+- Wrap up
+- Review for Project 5: Word Scramble